msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ![Stocktake add item with batches](/docs/inventory/images/stocktake_newitem_with_batches.png)

 If there are no batches with stock for that item, your batch list will be blank.
-You can use the `Add batch (+)` button to add a new blank row, enter the batch information and the counted number of packs.
+The `Add batch (+)` button will add a new blank row, where you can enter batch information and the counted number of packs.

 ![Stocktake add item no batches](/docs/inventory/images/stocktake_newitem_no_batches.png)